Cart

 Press ESC to close the search field

-Paul Hindemith’s intense Violin Concerto is fiery.
-The piece was first performed in Amsterdam in 1939, and still today, we can sense the energy that permeated that time.
-Performing the solo is Gothenburg Symphony Orchestra’s Artist in Residence, Ava Bahari.
+Event has already taken place.
+Paul Hindemith’s Violin Concerto is fiery.
+The piece was written in 1939, and still, we can sense the nerve that permeated Europe at that time.
+Soloist is Gothenburg Symphony Orchestra’s Artist in Residence, Ava Bahari.
+Conductor Jaime Martín.

 Paul Hindemith’s intense Violin Concerto is fiery.
-The piece was first performed in Amsterdam in 1939, and still today, we can sense the pain and energy that permeated that time.
+The piece was written in 1939, and still today, we can sense the pain and energy that permeated Europe at that time.
 Performing the solo is Gothenburg Symphony Orchestra’s Artist in Residence, Ava Bahari.

 Ava Bahari is the soloist for this piece, which demands both brilliance and sensitivity, with continuous tempo changes and shifting dynamics.